 <button class="button button--color-primary expapp-booking-form-activator">Book Now</button>

-Here's the snippet for the base element:
+Here's the code snippet for the base element:

 <div